 The way things work in Washington County, Maryland

-Too many times the way the law is handled in Washington County depends greatly on who you know or who you’re related to.
-I wouldn’t be surprised if the owner of Rocky Ridge Collectibles goes to the same church as someone who works at the Washington County Health Department.
+Too often, the way the law is handled in Washington County depends greatly on who you know or who you’re related to.
+I wouldn’t be surprised if Rocky Ridge Collectibles owner goes to the same church as someone who works at the Washington County Health Department.

 The owner of Rocky Ridge Collectibles is a COVID-19 sympathizer